Include Good Fat instead of Unhealthy Fat in Your Diet!

 You probably know that coconut oil has been touted as everything from a weight loss aid to a cure for cancer.
 I am generally skeptical of anything that is hyped that much, since it may just be a marketing strategy.
 One of the reasons coconut oil is considered a healthy fat is because it supplies medium-chain fatty acids, which are easier to metabolize than their longer chain cousins and may help with weight loss.

-Here is a link to a page that is pro coconut oil as a health food:
+Here are two links to pages that are pro coconut oil as a health food:

 However, Dr. Andrew Weil, whose opinion I value highly, has taken a more conservative approach to the issue of eating coconut oil, since it is a "saturated fat" that many health experts believe should be limited in our diet.